codingMustache/codingMustache/README.md

 ## Joke of the Day

-Two peanuts were walking down the street.
-One was a salted
+What do you call two barracuda fish?
+A Pairacuda!

 ## Daily Trivia

-What programming language was GitHub written in?
+What is the code name for the mobile operating system Android 7.0?
- 1. JavaScript
+ 1. Ice Cream Sandwich
- 2. Lua
+ 2. Jelly Bean
- 3. Ruby
+ 3. Marshmallow
- 4. Python
+ 4. Nougat

 <details>
   <summary>Answer</summary>
-  Ruby
+  Nougat
 </details>